mongabay/mongabay-conservationviz/readme.md

 2. From there, the project can be viewed directly on EC2 at https://mongabay-imgs.s3.amazonaws.com/vz/index.html?pes, just change the part after the `?` to whatever your new acronym is

 ## S3 Hosting
 Mongabay manages an S3 bucket that hosts the app.
-To recursively copy files:
+S3 CLI can be used to sync project files

+### S3 CLI installation via pip
-This requires the setup of s3 CLI tools on the localhost (via pip) `pip install awscli --upgrade --user`
+`pip install awscli --upgrade --user`

 ### S3 Config